solmazkh114/LoanCreditApproval/README.md

 Given that in our scenario, predicting both eligible and ineligible clients correctly is crucial, the F1 score is a more reliable metric than accuracy.

-Project Structure
+## Project Structure
-LoanEligibility-EDA-ModelBuilding.ipynb: The main notebook where we perform the following steps:
+The main notebook where we perform the following steps is LoanEligibility-EDA-ModelBuilding.ipynb:

-Exploratory Data Analysis (EDA): Visualizations are used to extract insights, understand feature distributions, and identify correlations.
+- Exploratory Data Analysis (EDA): Visualizations are used to extract insights, understand feature distributions, and identify correlations.
-Model Building: Various machine learning models are trained to predict loan eligibility.
+- Model Building: Various machine learning models are trained to predict loan eligibility.
 This includes data preprocessing, model training, and evaluation based on the F1 score.